-- ⇒ Wrong execution of availability plan of Grid User - Scheduling Agent blocked by ELIA from providing schedules and therefore not liable.
-The Scheduling Agent should contact the Grid User to coordinate with the Outage Planning Agent in order to get the status changed to "available" before day D. - ⇒ In real-time the Scheduling Agent can, however, be forced to reduce its active power exchange to 0MW.
+- Scheduling Agent blocked by ELIA from providing schedules and therefore not liable.
+The Scheduling Agent should contact the Grid User to coordinate with the Outage Planning Agent in order to get the status changed to "available" before day D. - In real-time the Scheduling AgentGrid User can, however, be forced to reduce its active power exchange to 0MW; this action to return to the schedule will be requested by ELIA to the Scheduling Agent.